Vivvianne/Project-Mgmt/README.md

 By Vivvianne Kimani.

 ## Description
 A web based system for students and supervisors.
-It allows students to view projects and enroll to them as desired It also allows admin user to add, delete and assign projects to both students and team leaders.
-The admin can also add tasks and comment on tasks.
+It allows students and team leads to view projects and enroll to them as desired
+It also allows admin user to add, delete and assign projects to both students and team leaders.
+The admin and team lead can also add tasks and comment on tasks.
 I have leveraged the diverse capabilities of Firebase Technology to add authentication and also used the firestore to store user data